minio/docs/source/includes/common/common-install-operator-kustomize.rst

    You can deploy MinIO tenants using the MinIO CRD and Kustomize.

    MinIO also provides a Helm chart for deploying Tenants.
-   However, MinIO recommends using the same method of Tenant deployment and management used to install the Operator.
+   However, MinIO recommends using the same method to install the Operator and deploy Tenants.
    Mixing Kustomize and Helm for Operator or Tenant management may increase operational complexity.